 There can be several reasons why your baby is suddenly refusing a bottle.
 If your baby was starting to use a bottle and was previously breastfed, you may want to try to slow the transition if possible.
 They may be having a hard time adjusting.
 You could also try a different bottle and nipple, one that resembles breastfeeding.

-If your baby was previously using a bottle just fine and then suddenly refused the bottle, you could also try a different bottle or nipple.
+If your baby was previously using a bottle just fine and then suddenly baby is refusing the bottle, you could also try a different bottle or nipple.
 They may have become more efficient at eating and need a faster flow nipple.

 The temperature of the milk or formula may also need to be adjusted.
 If your baby is experiencing any pain from teething, they may prefer colder milk, for example.